Build a Real-Time Chat App in Angular Using CometChat UI Kit

 What You’ll Build

-By the end of this tutorial, your Angular app will support:
+By the end of this tutorial you'll have an Angular app that supports:

 • User login with CometChat authentication